-Next you file a claim for benefits with the Virginia workers compensation commission.
+Next you file a Claim Form with the Virginia workers compensation commission.
 You can get the needed forms from our website at Injured Workers Law Firm.com or on the Virginia workers compensation commission website or the commission may also mail you a copy.

 Your employer will file a first report of accident and will make the insurance adjuster aware of your claim as well as notifying the commission.